perennialAutodidact/Javascript/shreddit.io/README.md

 # Future Features

+* Media breakpoints for sm, med, lg screens as well as portrait vs landscape orientations.

 * Differently shaped markers for each interval for colorblind accessability

 * Vertically oriented neck for vertical mobile displays